OfficeDev/office-js-docs-pr/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

 An add-in catalog is a dedicated site collection in a SharePoint web application or SharePoint Online tenancy that hosts document libraries for Office and SharePoint Add-ins.
 Administrators can upload Office Add-ins manifest files to the add-in catalog for their organization.
 When an administrator registers an add-in catalog as a trusted catalog, users can insert the add-in from the insertion UI in an Office client application.

->**Note:** Add-in catalogs on SharePoint do not support add-in features that are implemented in the VersionOverrides node of the [add-in manifest](../overview/add-in-manifests.md).
+>**Note:** Add-in catalogs on SharePoint do not support add-in features that are implemented in the VersionOverrides node of the [add-in manifest](../overview/add-in-manifests.md) such as Add-in Commands.

 SharePoint catalogs are not supported for Office 2016 for Mac.
 To deploy Office Add-ins to Mac clients, you must submit them to the [Office Store](http://msdn.microsoft.com/library/ff075782-1303-4517-91cc-b3d730e9b9ae%28Office.15%29.aspx).